-Take an adventure to the holy regions of Nepal, Bhutan, and Tibet, where rich spiritual legacy, stunning scenery, and age-old customs coexist.
+Take an iconic tour to Nepal, Bhutan, and Tibet, where rich spiritual legacy, stunning scenery, and age-old customs coexist.
 With this well-designed excursion, you'll venture deep into the Himalayas and have the unique chance to see three of the most mysterious places on earth.

 Each location provides a unique peek into ancient cultures, from the colorful temples and towering mountains of Nepal to the unspoiled monasteries of Bhutan and the magnificent spiritual headquarters of Tibet.
 This adventure of Nepal, Bhutan, and Tibet Tour offers an unforgettable combination of peacefulness cultural learning, and stunning landscapes.